maaaaz/geoipbulk/README.md

 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with nmaptocsv.
+You should have received a copy of the GNU General Public License along with GeoIPBulk.
 If not, see http://www.gnu.org/licenses/.

 Contact